Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 I recommend you to get the Amsterdam All Inclusive Pass if you go to Amsterdam and any of its surroundings and if you are interested not only in the most cultural attractions of the city, (such as its main art gallery Rijksmuseum or Rembrandt's house museum), but also other leisure attractions, such as the Amsterdam Tulip Museum, a comedy show at the Boom Chicago, a visit to the Johan Cruyff Arena or the Amsterdam Dungeon.

-In addition, the Amsterdam All Inclusive Pass is the only tourist pass in the city that includes a visit to the famous A'dam Lookout, an observation deck with a unique panoramic view from the top of the A'dam Tower and the fun Heineken Experience, where you can learn about the brewery-museum of the most iconic beer in Holland and even make your own beer.
+It also includes a visit to the famous A'dam Lookout, an observation deck with a unique panoramic view from the top of the A'dam Tower and the fun Heineken Experience, where you can learn about the brewery-museum of the most iconic beer of Holland and even make your own beer.

 How it works

-• Passes are valid once at each attraction and the tour is included only once; however, boat and sightseeing bus rides are unlimited
+• Passes are valid once at each attraction and the tour is included only once; however, boat and tour bus rides are unlimited.

-• Adult passes are for ages 12 and older and children's passes are for children ages 4 to 12
+• Adult passes are for ages 12 and older and children's passes are for children ages 3-12.

 Book the Amsterdam All Inclusive Pass